Private hire driver's licence

 - consent to an enhanced criminal record disclosure from the Disclosure and Barring Service

 - consent to a driving history check from the Driver and Vehicle Licensing Agency.

 - Shall demonstrate they have enrolled onto a BTec qualification for transporting passengers by taxi and private hire vehicle or updated equivalent and shall only be granted a licence for a period of 1 year.
 On presenting evidence to the licensing office demonstrating they have obtained the qualification, the licence expiry will be extended to the full 3 years but back to the last day of the previous month, but no more than 36 months since the original grant.

-- Be the subject of a check with the National Anti Fraud Network database on refusals and revocations of hackney carriages and private hire licences.
-Any suspensions, revocations or refusals will be registered on the NR3 database.
+- Be the subject of a check with the National Anti Fraud Network database on driver refusals, revocations & suspensions of hackney carriage and private hire licences.
+Any driver suspensions, revocations or refusals will be registered on the NR3 database.

 - With effect from 1st January 2022 all applicants for private hire driver licences will have successfully completed safeguarding training approved by Eastleigh Borough Council within the 3 years preceding the application.